-- There should be new, tighter data security standards for health and social care information.
+- There should be new and tighter data security standards for health and social care information.
 The current Information Governance Toolkit should be updated to incorporate these standards and support healthcare providers to adhere to them.

 - The Care Quality Commission should inspect healthcare providers to assess whether these standards are being upheld and that efforts are being made to improve cyber-security.